 Non-compliance with laws and regulations increases the odds of your company facing litigation from regulators, employees, customers, competitors, or other parties.
 Those lawsuits will cost your company money, either in legal fees, settlement costs, or both.

 Your organization’s risk management process should become part of your organization’s culture.
-While you can pursue a manual risk management process (it’s not illegal to do so), a manual process is prone to errors and other bottlenecks that can result in expensive and damaging consequences.
+While you can pursue a manual risk management process, a manual process is prone to errors and other bottlenecks that can result in expensive and damaging consequences.

-Reciprocity’s ZenGRC helps simplify and improve the accuracy of risk management processes.
-It allows you to evaluate risks and know the far-reaching effects of each risk faster by providing risk heatmaps, dashboards, and reports to give you greater visibility across your organization.
+ZenRisk’s tools and templates enable you to evaluate risks and see the far-reaching effects of each risk faster by providing risk heatmaps, dashboards, and reports to give you greater visibility across your organization.